-Remember the guest-at-the-door series from HERE?
-Yes, Russian sharlotka, that beautiful cake that can be fixed at the spur of a moment and make any guest happy.
-Here’s another such cake, again made with apples.
+Remember apple sharlotka?
+That beautiful cake that can be fixed at the spur of a moment and make any guest happy?
+Here’s another guest-at-the-door kind of cake, also made with apples.
 Easy apple coffee cake.

 How easy?
 The cake batter takes a few minutes to put together, the apples are cored and sliced, arranged on top of the batter within a few minutes more, then the apples are sprinkled with cinnamon-infused walnuts within seconds.
 That’s it.
-Off goes the cake into the oven and comes out oozing inviting aromas.
-Two of my friends sampled the cake and immediately asked for the recipe.
+Off goes the cake in the oven and comes out oozing inviting aromas.
+Two of my friends sampled the cake the day I baked it and immediately asked for the recipe.
 Here it is, for all of you, my friends.
 Try it.
 Totally worth it.

 It goes great with a cup of coffee (of course, it is a coffee cake!) and a cup of steaming hot tea.